JosephShrimpton/Raspberry-Pi-Pico-2-Sim-Racing-Button-Box/Sim_Racing_Button_Box_Master_Guide.md

 ---

-### 7.2 LED Control — NCALC Formulas
+### 7.2 LED Control — NCALC & JavaScript Formulas

-SimHub uses **NCALC** formulas to decide when each LED should turn on, off, or flash.
+SimHub uses **NCALC** or **JavaScript** formulas to decide when each LED should turn on, off, or flash.
 Each formula outputs a text command that the Pico 2 understands. **Set all LED rows to "Changes Only"** in SimHub to prevent spamming the serial port with identical commands.

 > **Why "Changes Only" is mandatory:** The Arduino firmware handles LED flashing and fading internally.
 If SimHub sends the same `_FLASH_` command at 60Hz, the Arduino resets its animation timer every frame and the LED appears frozen or stuttering.
 "Changes Only" ensures the command is sent once when the state changes, then the Pico runs the animation smoothly by itself.

-Each LED is controlled by **exactly one NCALC row**.
+Each LED is controlled by **exactly one formula row**.
 There are no overlapping conditions per LED, which prevents one trigger from "knocking out" another.

 #### LED1 — Red: Low Fuel Warning